ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 One of the key insights to come from identifying the minimal set of features provided by transport protocols {{?RFC8923}} was that features either require application interaction and guidance (referred to in that document as Functional or Optimizing Features), or else can be handled automatically by a system implementing Transport Services (referred to as Automatable Features).
 Among the identified Functional and Optimizing Features, some were common across all or nearly all transport protocols, while others could be seen as features that, if specified, would only be useful with a subset of protocols, but would not harm the functionality of other protocols.
 For example, some protocols can deliver messages faster for applications that do not require messages to arrive in the order in which they were sent.
 However, this functionality needs to be explicitly allowed by the application, since reordering messages would be undesirable in many cases.

+An application uses the Transport Services system through an abstract Connection.
+It provides flexible connection establishment allowing an application to request or require a set of properties.
+The system selects one or more candidate each with equivalent protocol stacks.
+This set of candidates can be raced to identify an optimal combination of transport protocol instance such as TCP, UDP, or another transport, together with  configuration of parameters and interfaces.
+The Connection represents an object that, once established, can be used to send and receive messages.

 ## Overview

 This document describes the Transport Services architecture in three sections: